-Metals can be heat treated to alter the properties of strength, ductility, toughness, hardness or resistance to corrosion.
-There is a number of phenomena that occur in metals and alloys at elevated temperatures.
+Metals can be heat treated to alter the properties of strength, ductility, toughness, hardness, or resistance to corrosion.
+Several phenomena occur in metals and alloys at elevated temperatures.
 For example, recrystallization and the decomposition of austenite.
 These are effective in altering the mechanical characteristics when appropriate heat treatments or thermal processes are used.
-In fact, the use of heat treatments on commercial alloys is an exceedingly common practice.
+The use of heat treatments on commercial alloys is an exceedingly common practice.
 Common heat treatment processes include annealing, precipitation hardening, quenching, and tempering.

-The term thermal annealing refers to a heat treatment in which a material is exposed to an elevated temperature for an extended time period and then slowly cooled.
-This process alters the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable.
-In this process, atoms migrate in the crystal lattice and the number of dislocations decreases, leading to a change in ductility and hardness.
-Metal gets rid of stresses and makes the grain structure large and soft-edged so that when the metal is hit or stressed it dents or perhaps bends, rather than breaking.
-Typically, annealing is carried out to relieve stresses, increase softness, ductility, and toughness; and/or produce a specific microstructure.
+The term thermal annealing refers to a heat treatment in which a material is exposed to an elevated temperature for an extended period and then slowly cooled.
+This process alters a material’s physical and sometimes chemical properties to increase its ductility and reduce its hardness, making it more workable.
+In this process, atoms migrate in the crystal lattice, and the number of dislocations decreases, leading to a change in ductility and hardness.
+Metal gets rid of stresses and makes the grain structure large and soft-edged so that when the metal is hit or stressed it dents or perhaps bends rather than breaking.
+Typically, annealing is carried out to relieve stresses, increase softness, ductility, and toughness, and/or produce a specific microstructure.

 Generally, in plain carbon steels, annealing produces a ferrite-pearlite micro-structure.
 Steels may be annealed to facilitate cold working or machining, to improve mechanical or electrical properties, or to promote dimensional stability.
 The most common structural steels produced have a mixed ferrite-pearlite microstructure.
 Their applications include beams for bridges and high-rise buildings, plates for ships, and reinforcing bars for roadways.
 These steels are relatively inexpensive and are produced in large tonnages.